robertknight/robertknight.github.io/_posts/webpack-dll-plugins.md

     // create two library bundles, one with jQuery and
     // another with Angular and related libraries 'jquery': ['jquery'],
     'angular': ['angular', 'angular-router', 'angular-sanitize'] },

   output: {
     filename: '[name].bundle.js',
     path: 'dist/'

+    // The name of the global variable which the library's
+    // require() function will be assigned to
+    library: '[name]_lib',
   },

   plugins: {
     new webpack.DllPlugin({
       // The path to the manifest file which maps between
       // modules included in a bundle and the internal IDs
       // within that bundle
       path: 'dist/[name]-manifest.json',
       // The name of the global variable which the library's
-	  // require() function will be assigned to
+      // require function has been assigned to.
+This must match the
+      // output.library option above
       name: '[name]_lib'
     }),
   },
 }
 ```